phossa2/framework/README.md

 ];
 ```

-Or use it explicitly with the service locator in the code,
+Or use it explicitly with the service locator,

 ```php
 use Phossa2\Di\Service;